-Source: American Community Survey (ACS; Census 2012-16); authors' calculations.
+Source: American Community Survey (ACS; Census 2012-16); Institute for Health Metrics and Evaluation (IHME; 1980-2014); authors' calculations.

 Note: Quintiles are calculated separately for each variable.
 For household income, population-weighted quintiles of county median household income are first calculated, and then population-weighted averages of median household income-within each quintile-are presented in the table.
 EPOP is the employment-to-population ratio.
 P.p. refers to percentage points.